 Reducing Street Homelessness

-The City of Barrie and the Ontario Ministry of the Solicitor General reached an agreement for the City to pilot a shuttle service that allows individuals released from Central North Correctional Centre (CNCC) to get closer to home.
+The City of Barrie and the Ontario Ministry of the Solicitor General reached an agreement for the City, through the approval of motion 23-A-052, to pilot a shuttle service that allows individuals released from Central North Correctional Centre (CNCC) to get closer to home.
 The shuttle program, launched in September 2023 in collaboration with local partners, coordinates transportation for individuals recently released from the CNCC, ensuring they are safely returned to their home communities.
 The goal of the pilot program is to provide alternative transportation options to bring individuals leaving the correctional system closer to their desired final destination and existing support networks, proactively decreasing the number of people experiencing homelessness on Barrie’s streets.

 To address chronic homelessness in Barrie, significant investments have been made by the City of Barrie and the Province, supporting a range of initiatives and programs designed to improve housing stability and access to essential services.
 In the 2025 budget, the City of Barrie paid $32,869,129* through taxation to the County of Simcoe for service delivery.

-In addition to this, the following investments have been made:
+In addition to this, the following investments have been made and initiatives have been taken:

 | Date | Initiative |